jhnienhuis/GlobalDeltaChange/readme.rst

     We manually define polygons for the 100 largest deltas (see GlobalDeltaMax100.kml), and use proxies for delta area size for the remaining deltas.

 export_data/create_kml, create_netcdf, create_shapefile, create_shapefile_deltaland
-    various functions to export relevant data to kml, netcdf, and shapefile formats
+    various functions to export relevant data to kml, netcdf, xlsx, and shapefile formats

 misc/galloway_predictor
     function to plot output in the galloway triangle.

+validation/global_delta_validation
+    function to compare predictions against observations and put the resulting accuracy in the readme.rst file on github

 Input datasets
 #############